 A toner can help to remove any remaining impurities after cleansing and balance the pH levels of your skin.
 Look for toners that contain salicylic acid or witch hazel, which are known to help control oil production.

 Even though you may think that oily skin doesn’t need moisturizer, it’s important to keep your skin hydrated.
-Look for oil-free, lightweight moisturizers that will keep your skin moisturized without clogging your pores.
+Look for oil-free, lightweight moisturizers like the Colorpop Tinted Moisturizer, which will effectively moisturize your skin without clogging your pores.

 Opt for a face mask